dhjw/backups/README.md

 On Windows, check out `bash -c "./backup help restore"`

 ## Notes
-- The log won't currently auto-rotate or delete but shouldn't get too big with daily runs
+- The log doesn't currently rotate but shouldn't get too big with daily runs.
+If it does you can delete it and it will be recreated automatically.
+- There's currently no error-handling.
+Restic should gracefully recover in most cases.
+Check on your backups occasionally.